Max98/project_nodeSnap/README.md

 # project_nodeSnap
-Rigs of rods truck file editor
+Open source Rigs of rods truck file editor

-Based on the old rorEditozer.
+Based on the old rorEditozer. \n
-Made with Electron, VueJS and Typescript
+Made with Electron, VueJS and Typescript \n

+Source code to come soon..